MINUTES OF THE REGULAR FACULTY COUNCIL MEETING OF

-IV.
 REPORT OF THE CHAIR.

-A. Report on College Governance.
+Report on College Governance.

 If it’s an issue of actually not being in compliance to the Regents’ Rules, the provost and I will make sure that people are in compliance with the Regents’ Rules.
 What I do want to point out, I don’t think people are not remembering when we voted on these processes, it doesn’t mean that somebody’s not in compliance with the Regents’ Rules.
 I think they are in compliance with the Regents’ Rules, and if they’re not we’ll make sure that they are.

 Chair Elect Dean Neikirk (electrical and computer engineering) proposed the following motion: Colleges or schools should meet the three minimum standards or the Faculty Council will no longer process approval for their proposed curriculum changes.
 These minimum standards are (1) The college/school will hold an annual college/school meeting; (2) The college/school curriculum committee will be either elected by faculty, or, if appointed by chair or dean, the unit’s proposed curriculum changes will be circulated to the full college/school faculty for approval on a no protest basis; (3) The college/school governance process and procedures will be approved “recently” by the college/school’s voting faculty.
-Chair Janet Staiger asked for a second to the motion, and there were several Council members who seconded the motion in unison.
+Chair Janet Staiger asked for a second to the motion and there were several voiced.

 President Powers asked if a statement could be added to the motion saying the Faculty Council can waive Council consideration in individual circumstances.
 He said the waiver would prevent an individual Council member, who opposes a proposal, from hamstringing the Council when a majority of the members want a proposal to move forward.
-Professor Hillis said he did not think the addition to the motion was needed because, according to Robert’s Rules of Order, a body has the right to waive its own procedures by vote.
+Professor Hillis said he did not think the addition to the motion was needed because according to Robert’s Rules of Order a body has the right to waive its own procedures by vote.
 Chair Staiger asked if there were any more comments or questions.
-Since there were none, she called for a voice vote, and the motion was unanimously approved.
+There being none, she called for a voice vote and the motion was unanimously approved.
 Chair Staiger said her preference was to work with President Powers to gain compliance with the standards.